 4.2 Insurers must respond to the CHO’s New Claim Advice Form within 5 working days of receipt confirming the correct handling centre and, where known, the claims reference number.
 If an insurer fails to do so then it is responsible for any delays resulting from documents being sent to the first notification point.

-4.3 The CHO must advise its customers of their duty to mitigate losses (both at the start of a hire and in the event of changes in circumstances e.g. an overseas holiday without the need of the hire vehicle) and assist on issues of claims procedure.
+4.3 Each customer has a duty to act reasonably in order to mitigate their losses and to communicate with the at fault insurer as soon as any circumstances arise that might interfere with effective mitigation of the claim.
+The CHO must advise its customers of their duty to mitigate losses (both at the start of a hire and in the event of changes in circumstances) and assist on issues of claims procedure.
 The CHO must ensure that their customers complete a Mitigation Questionnaire/Statement of Truth Form as part of the Payment Pack.
 The form of the statement of truth at the foot of the Mitigation Questionnaire/Statement of Truth

 for all hires starting up to and including 29th September 2020 is;